babuni-j2c/DO282-OCP-Network/04-udn.md

 network interface.
 Secondary UDNs are typically used for specialized workloads that require access to specific network segments, such as databases or applications with strict security requirements.

+### Layer2 VS Layer3 UDN network
+OVN-Kubernetes supports both Layer 2 and Layer 3 primary UDN topologies, but VMs require Layer 2.
+In a Layer 3 topology, each node receives a distinct subnet, so a VM that migrates to a new node must change its IP address.
+This IP address change drops active TCP sessions and breaks live migration.
+Layer 2 UDNs create a single flat logical switch across all cluster nodes, which enables VMs to retain their IP addresses during live migration and across reboots.

+**Layer 2 UDNs provide the following benefits for VM workloads:**

+-> Persistent IP addresses during live migration and across reboots

+-> Network isolation between tenants without physical infrastructure changes

+-> Overlay networking that works in cloud environments without VLAN access

+-> Support for overlapping IP address ranges across different namespaces

 ## UDN layer3
 ```
 apiVersion: k8s.ovn.org/v1